DFHack/dfhack/docs/dev/building/Compile.rst

 Notes for GCC 8+ or OS X 10.10+ users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If none of these situations apply to you, skip to `osx-setup`.

 If you have issues building on OS X 10.10 (Yosemite) or above, try defining
 the following environment variable::